w3f/Grants-Program/applications/stone-index-on-substrate.md

 ### Runtime module/chain - Indexed basket management pallet
 #### Public exposed methods

-* create_index(origin,
+* create_index(origin, name Vec<u32>, address1 Address, weight1 u8, address2, weight2 u8) -> Result<i64, Error>
-To create an index with 2 tokens and weight per token
+To create an index with 2 tokens and weight per token with an unique name, and return with the newly created index ID
-* update_index
+* update_index(origin, index_id u32, name Vec<u32>, address1 Address, weight1 u8, address2, weight2 u8)
-To update the weight ratio of an existing index
+To update the details of an existing index
-* purchase_index
+* purchase_index(origin, index_id i64, amount u32) -> Result(Error)
-To purchase an index with desired token, and mint an index token(The token will be sent to the user address)
+To purchase an index with desired token(deduct tokens from user), and mint an index token(The token will be sent to the user address)
-* redeem_index
+* redeem_index(origin, index_id, amount u32)
 To redeem token with index token, it will burn the index token and transfer the underlying token back to user address

 #### Runtime storage

 ```
-  trait Store for Module<T: Trait> as Indexer {
+  trait Store for Module<T: Trait> as StoneIndex {
-      Value: map str => u8;
+      Index: map haser => StoneIndex;
   }
 ```